FabianSilvaA/Code-Manuscript/README.md

-This repository contains all source codes and datasets required to reproduce the computational experiments, machine learning models, statistical analyses and numerical results presented in the manuscript.
+This repository contains all source code and datasets required to reproduce the computational experiments, machine learning analyses, statistical evaluations, figures, tables, and numerical results presented in the manuscript.

-The repository has been organized to facilitate replication of the methodology and results by other researchers.
+The repository has been organized to facilitate the replication of the proposed methodology and experimental results by other researchers.

 # An Explainable Machine Learning Framework for Predicting Travel Intention in Virtual Tourism: Evidence from Da Nang, Vietnam #